Lesia Tsurenko vs. Donna Vekic: Prediction and Match Betting Odds | WTA Zhengzhou, China Women Singles 2023

 Lesia Tsurenko vs. Donna Vekic Trends and Insights

-- Tsurenko has played 19.1 games per match in her 33 matches on hard courts over the past year.
+- Through 33 matches over the past year on hard courts, Tsurenko has played 19.1 games per match and won 58.6% of them.

-- Vekic has averaged 22.7 games per match in her 50 matches played in the past year across all court types, while winning 52.0% of the games.
+- Vekic has averaged 22.7 games per match in her 49 matches played in the past year across all court surfaces, while winning 51.9% of the games.

-- In 31 matches on hard courts in the past 12 months, Vekic has averaged 21.9 games per match and 9.8 games per set, winning 52.7% of those games.
+- Through 30 matches on hard courts in the past year, Vekic has averaged 21.9 games per match and 9.8 games per set, winning 52.6% of those games.

 - In two head-to-head matches, Tsurenko and Vekic have averaged 18.5 games and 2.5 sets per match.